Benadryl can cause next-day drowsiness that lasts 6 to 8 hours after your last dose.

 When Does Next-Day Tiredness Occur?

-Next-day drowsiness from Benadryl is most likely when you take standard 25-50mg doses within 6 hours of your planned wake time.
-If you take Benadryl at 11 PM and wake at 6 AM, you're giving the medication only 7 hours to clear from your system - not enough time for most people to avoid morning grogginess.
+Next-day drowsiness from Benadryl is most likely when you take standard 25 to 50 mg doses within 6 hours of your planned wake time.
+If you take Benadryl at 11 PM and wake at 6 AM, you are giving the medication only 7 hours to clear from your system, which is not enough time for most people to avoid morning grogginess.

 Regular use of Benadryl as a sleep aid increases your risk of next-day fatigue compared to occasional allergy relief.
 When you use it nightly, the medication can accumulate in your system, prolonging its effects.
 Higher doses of 50mg or more significantly increase the likelihood of morning drowsiness, as does taking multiple doses throughout the day for severe allergic reactions.